SiaFoundation/siad/doc/api/index.html.md

 **no-response-metadata** | string
 If 'no-response-metadata' is set to true, the API will not return the metadata in the "Skynet-File-Metadata" response header.
-This might be useful in cases where the metadata is not used, and where the size of the response header is proving to be an issue.
+This might be useful in cases where the metadata is not used, or where the size of the response header is proving to be an issue.

 **timeout** | int